 In order to import a recurring gift or pledge payment, the original gift (with a gift type of Pledge or Recurring Gift) must already exist in RE, so you will need to run two imports when setting up a new recurring gift or pledge.
 The first import will create the record for either the Recurring Gift or Pledge and the second will add payment(s).
+You will need to add the schedule to the Recurring Gift mapping.

 When mapping gifts it is possible to restrict the fields shown.
 By default, Importacular only shows the most common fields.
 However if you are importing gifts that require a schedule e.g. pledges with instalments or recurring gifts then when selecting the “Show Common and Scheduling Fields” filter option the Schedule Wizard button appears as shown below.